Java is the world’s third most used programming language, and the basis of some of the world’s biggest software projects.

 The specifications help you because they mean you don’t have to code everything yourself.

-What Does a Jakarta EE Application Consist Of?
+What Does a Jakarta EE Specification Consist Of?

 Each Jakarta EE specification consists of: a document defining the purpose of the API and how it’s used; the API JAR, the actual interfaces to be coded against as a developer; and Technology Compatibility Kit (TCK), the test suite that is used to determine whether independent implementations of the API meet its requirements.